mreinstein/ascii-diagrams/README.md

 ### TODO
-* bug: resizing a box breaks any lines that originate from it

 * keyboard shortcuts
 * implement move label
 * make complicated states like line_drawing and labeling nested state machines